The Bankrate promise

-Good debt vs. Bad debt
+Good debt vs. bad debt

 What is good debt?

-Think of good debt as any kind of debt that can help you increase your net worth and build wealth.You might carry good debt in the form of a student loan that helps you afford an education that will jumpstart a lucrative career, a mortgage that will eventually be paid off and leave you with the deed to your home, or a business loan that will give you the capital you need to build a successful business.
+Any type of debt that can help you increase your net worth and build wealth is considered good debt.You might carry good debt in the form of a student loan that helps you afford an education that will jumpstart a lucrative career, a mortgage that will eventually be paid off and leave you with the deed to your home or a business loan that will give you the capital you need to build a successful business.

 While you’ll still have a regular payment to factor into your budget, “good debt” pays off in the end.
 It’s an investment that increases in value over time.